Sears staves off liquidation, stores to remain open

-NEW YORK (AP) — Sears may have won a reprieve in a desperate attempt to stave off its own demise.

-Multiple media outlets reported early Wednesday that billionaire Eddie Lampert has won a bankruptcy auction after strengthening his bid in several days of negotiations with creditors.
-Lampert, Sears’ chairman and largest shareholder, upped his offer to more than $5 billion and added a $120 million cash deposit through an affiliate of his ESL hedge fund.
+The company’s chairman and largest shareholder and chairman, Eddie Lampert, won a bankruptcy auction for Sears in New York, averting liquidation of the iconic chain, according to a source familiar with the negotiations.
+The person agreed to speak on condition of anonymity because they were not authorized to discuss the negotiation publicly.

+Lampert was the only one to put forth a proposal to rescue the floundering company in its entirety.
+He had sweetened his bid multiple times to more than $5 billion over the last few days through an affiliate of his hedge fund ESL.
+Details of the final terms couldn’t be learned.

-Lampert steered the company into bankruptcy protection and if he is able to keep the roughly 400 remaining Sears stores open, it would mean tens of thousands of jobs are saved, at least for now.
+Lampert, who steered the company into bankruptcy protection, may be able to keep the roughly 400 remaining Sears stores open, which would mean tens of thousands of jobs are saved, at least for now.

-Whether Sears, founded 132 years ago, can survive in the era of Amazon remains questionable.

 Most Read Business Stories